This website, its text and photographs are © 2009 - 2023 AL Frazza. All rights reserved.

 They cross the Delaware River into New Jersey at Cooper's Ferry and begin a march across New Jersey to New York City.

-They encamp that night in Haddonfield.
+they encamp that night in Haddonfield.

 - June 19 General Washington and the Continental Army leave Valley Forge, beginning a march in pursuit of the British troops.

 British and Hessians continue their march across New Jersey.
-They march on Old Salem Road and thensplit into two columns:
+They march on Old Salem Road and then split into two columns:

 British troops spend the night at Mt.
 Laurel.

-Hessian troops stay in Moorestown.
+Hession troops stay in Moorestown.